Nani-Sai-007/Structure.image/README.md

 # Structure.image
-image of the life cycle
+image of the life cycle of devops